jason-lequyer/RefineOT/README.md

-# Calculate accuracy of RefineOT
+# Calculate accuracy of RefineOT Denoise

 To find the PSNR and SSIM between a folder containing denoised results and the corresponding folder containing known ground truths (e.g. Set12_gaussian25_denoised and Set12 if you followed above), we need to install one more conda package: